netxms/netxms-doc/admin/appendix.rst

      machine name.
   2. Optional second argument specifies if counter requires two samples to calculate value (typical example of such counters is CPU utilization).
-Two samples will be taken if ts set to 1.
+Two samples will be taken if this argument is set to 1.

 Current value of given PDH counter.